thiagokokada/nix-alien/README.md

 $ nix-alien -p libGL -p zlib ~/myapp
 ```

 To direct add the package to `default.nix` file.

-Warning: there is no
+> [!WARNING]
-validation, so you can receive an `undefied variable` error in case of
+> There is no validation in `-p` flag, so you can receive an `undefied
-an inexistent package.
+> variable` error in case of an inexistent package.

 ## Technical Description